ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - job market/d - mock interviews.md

     - No abandoned debugging code

 Takeaways:
+- You may not know things/technologies, and that's ok.
 - Before a technical interview, try to get familiar with the technologies asked for that particular role.
 - Read instructions carefully.
 - Follow coding standards & good practices.